-Issa Rae has a new gig: The voice of Google Assistant
+Issa Rae has a new gig: the voice of Google Assistant

 - Do you have a TV show?

-- Give me some writing advice
+- Give me some writing advice.

 - What do you think about Lawrence?